Are we chasing ghosts? Quantifying unattributable polarization, and attributing the rest to annotator groups: Is it possible to attribute all polarization to annotator groups?

-\paragraph{Polarization attribution} Intuitively, a group $\theta \in \Theta$ partially explains the polarization of an item $c$ when the annotations of that group $A(c \given \theta) = \{a(c; \theta') \in A(c) \given \theta'=\theta\}$ exhibit higher polarization compared to the full set of annotations $A(c)$.
-Figure~\ref{fig:ndfu_combined} exhibits how polarization differs from agreement (left) and a hypothetical example where a misogynistic comment is annotated for toxicity by male and female annotators (right).
-The annotations are generally polarized ($nDFU_{all}=0.62$).
-The annotations by female annotators exhibit low polarization between themselves ($nDFU_{women}=0.10$), since most agree that the comment is toxic.
-The set of male annotations, also shows low polarization ($nDFU_{men}=0.37$), but for the opposite reason---most men agree that it is \emph{not} toxic.
-This suggests that the overall polarization is driven by substantive disagreements between male and female annotators.
+Intuitively, a group partially explains the polarization of a comment $c$ when the annotations of that group $A(c \given g) = \{a(c, g') \in A(c) \given g'=g\}$ exhibit higher polarization compared to the full set of annotations $A(c)$.
+Consider the case where a misogynistic comment is annotated for toxicity by male and female annotators shown in Fig.~\ref{fig:ndfu_combined}.\footnote{All simulated experiments in this study were implemented by generating random annotations following the normal distribution with differing means and std dev--see \explink.} The annotations are generally polarized ($nDFU_{all}=0.62$); but both female ($nDFU_{women}=0.10$) and male ($nDFU_{men}=0.37$) annotators exhibit low polarization between their respective groups.
+This pattern suggests that the overall polarization is partially caused by substantive disagreements between male and female annotators.\footnote{ The continued polarization observed within the male annotators may suggest that a specific subgroup of men could also contribute to this polarization.}

-Previous work~\cite{pavlopoulos-likas-2024} stopped on item-to-item (comment-to-comment) analysis.
-In practice however, this approach is inherently noisy due to a lack of information (i.e., limited annotations) relating to each individual item.
-In order to get meaningful information, we need to consider the annotations from all items, as the number of items is usually several orders of magnitude larger than the number of annotations per item (\S\ref{sec:datasets}).
-We thus reformulate our hypothesis; if an annotator subgroup causes some of the underlying polarization in our dataset, we expect that this attribution will persist across multiple polarizing items.

-\paragraph{Dataset polarization} Given this observation, we would be tempted to quantify dataset-level polarization attribution by simply aggregating all annotations in the dataset ($\cup_{c\in d}A(c)$) and comparing their polarization with that of $\cup_{c\in d}A(c \given \theta)$.In fact this approach is very tempting since aggregating annotations solves the very real and important problem of annotation scarcity; each item may be annotated by only a small number of annotators (five is a common number in many publications), leading to a best-case even split between groups (for five annotators, a best case scenario would be only two groups with a 3-2 split).
-Since \ac{ndfu} is at its core a histogram-based estimation, three annotations may not be enough to acquire a reliable histogram, and thus estimate of polarization.
-This is discussed in more depth in \S\ref{sec:ann_size}.

-However, arbitrarily combining annotations would not work in practice.
-Figure~\ref{fig:ndfu_discussion} illustrates a hypothetical discussion with two comments, both of which are toxic, but where the two groups of annotators disagree on \emph{which} comment is the toxic one.
-If we aggregate the annotations to a single discussion, the opposing polarization effects might balance each other out, leading to a false negative.
-This demonstrates that item-level polarization attribution has a \emph{direction}, which is not captured by \ac{ndfu}, and has to be taken into account when aggregating annotations between items.
-This approach follows similar work, which assumes different base annotation modes for each item~\cite{checco_2017}.